iamshakkib/clonenetflix/README.md

 2. I have used React here because it is simple one page frontend.
 I took help in designing the frontend.

 3. I have used mongodb here because i dont see much relationship here.
-In my previous projects in live_coding_cart_service I have used relational
+In my previous projects in live_coding_cart_service I have used relational database

-4. database but here I did not because not to much relationships and scrumbled data.
+4.  here I did not used RDBMS because I do not see much relationships.

 ## I have gave my reasons to use these tech-stacks now let see the documentation